 Health and Safety at Work Act 2015

 A PCBU's (Person Conducting a Business or Undertaking) primary care of duty is to provide a work environment without risks, provide a safe and maintained plant and structures and provide safe usage and training.
 The changes are based predominantly around responsibility and systems

-- Must provide Safe and Maintained Plant and Structures - this includes machinery, vehicles and tools.
+- Must provide a safe and maintained plant and structures - this includes machinery, vehicles and tools.

 - Must provide and maintain safe work processes and systems additionally ensuring that the plant is safely used.
-So systems must be in place for paperwork and compliance and training must be provided.
+Meaning systems must be in place for paperwork and compliance, and training must be provided.

-- Responsibility to notify all incidents - therefore the idea is to avoid incidents by having good systems and processes in place.
+- Responsibility to notify all incidents - therefore the idea is to avoid incidents by having good systems and processes in place to prevent recurrence.

 There is plenty of information available now on the Business HSWA website now, with resources available, videos etc - check it out for yourself.